cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.3_symbolic_data/exercise_2.55.md

 ```scheme
 (quote (quote x))
 ```
-As noted above, the `quote` is a special form, so that the outer `quote` is evaluated first.
+As noted above, `quote` is a special form, so that the outer `quote` is evaluated first.
 As also noted above, this results in the following list:
 ```scheme
 (list 'quote 'x)